hi-swapx/docs/sdk/v3/guides/swaps/01-quoting.md

 These constants are used in the `config.ts` file, as mentioned in the Introduction.

-We can find the Pool Factory Contract address for our chain [here](../../../../contracts/v3/reference/Deployments.md).

 ## Referencing the Pool contract and fetching metadata